nebius/soperator/README.md

 ### How to make a release

 #### Step 1.
 Update version in file VERSION

+**DO NOT SKIP THIS STEP!
+Otherwise, you may break someone's production.**

 After you started working on a new task and created a branch for it, patch the version in file [VERSION](./VERSION) by adding the following suffix: `-<your_name>-<short_description>`.